interwaremx/CCBot/README.md

 7. Execute startcentral.sh
 8. If server IP address is equal to CENTRAL.IP it will ask you for the admin password
 9. Navigate in your browser to http://localhost:8050 (default port).
+10. Login with the username ccbot using the password you wrote before.

+## Build
+1. Install and add to your CLASSPATH Maven 3.
+2. Execute the make-distro.sh file from source code.